4teamwork/ftw.collectionblock/README.rst

 ftw.collectionblock
 ###################

+*This package is an addon for `ftw.simplelayout <http://github.com/4teamwork/ftw.simplelayout>`_.
+Please make sure you already installed `ftw.simplelayout` on your plone site before installing this addon.*

 ``ftw.collectionblock`` works exactly the same way as a Plone Collection, since it uses the same ICollection behavior.

 The differences: